How to Buy CBD Oil in Texas

-Before we look at the laws on CBD in Texas, let’s look at what the national laws say about it.
+Before we look at the laws on CBD in Texas, let’s take a look at what the national laws say about it.

-Generally speaking, the law makes a distinction between cannabis and hemp.
-In quite a few countries and regions around the world, cannabis is not legal, but hemp is.
+Generally speaking, the law makes a distinction between marijuana and hemp.
+In quite a few countries and regions around the world, marijuana is not legal, but hemp is.

 Despite the fact that hemp can’t actually get you high because the THC levels are so low, hemp was classified as a schedule 1 drug since the 1970s, making it a controlled substance.
 While some people grew it illegally, the Drug Enforcement Agency didn’t actually prosecute anyone for selling hemp.